zubinchopra/portaldocs/portal-sdk/generated/portalfx-forms-edit-scope-faq.md

 ```

-<a name="frequently-asked-questions-q-my-form-data-is-just-key-value-pairs-how-do-i-model-a-dictionary-stringmap-in-editscope-why-can-t-i-just-use-a-javascript-object-like-a-property-bag-converting-your-data-to-an-entity-array-for-consumption-by-editable-grid"></a>
+<a name="frequently-asked-questions-q-my-form-data-is-just-key-value-pairs-how-do-i-model-a-dictionary-stringmap-in-editscope-why-can-t-i-just-use-a-javascript-object-like-a-property-bag-converting-data-to-an-entity-array-for-consumption-by-editable-grid"></a>
-#### Converting your data to an &#39;entity&#39; array for consumption by editable grid
+#### Converting data to an &#39;entity&#39; array for consumption by editable grid

 ```typescript